OrzGeeker/OrzMC/README.md

 - [ ] refine the project script for readable
 - [ ] automation the process of installing JDK/JRE Runtime
 - [ ] add some unit test case to guarantee quality
+- [ ] create a Docker Mojang Mirror Server for personal CDN

 # Reference